Last Updated on September 30, 2020 by Avia

 More About the Thunderbird Native American Symbol

 Tobacco (also sacred to the Thunderbird) would be smoked in intricate ceremonial order.
 The effects of the smoke would lift Native souls to the heavens where braves would encounter the Thunderbird in spirit-journeying; further bolstering the warrior’s heart and insuring triumph against foe.

-Other, more peace-keeping tribes viewed the Thunderbird as supreme Nature Spirit and a solar animal.
-It's eyes were said to be made from the sun, and upon waking in the morning, the Thunderbird issued the dawning day.
-Alternatively when Thunderbird retired at night, its sleepily closing eyes marked the solar dusk.
+Other, more peace-keeping tribes viewed Thunderbird meaning as a supreme Nature Spirit and a solar animal.
+Its eyes were said to be made from the sun, and upon waking in the morning, the Thunderbird issued the dawning day.
+Alternatively, when Thunderbird retired at night, its sleepily closing eyes marked the solar dusk.

 Another Native tale indicates lightning jetting out of the eyes of the Thunderbird when angered (during storms), and deafening cracks of thunder were produced when it flapped its mighty wings.

 As a Native American symbol of creation, the Thunderbird marks the separation between the heavens and the earth.
 Moreover, in Northwestern tribes the Thunderbird is known as the Skyamsen, and is the dominating force of all natural activity.